 One of the uses of AutoCAD is for organizing data, this data can be of any form.
 A line is a data form, asides it being a form of data it is also one of the tools in AutoCAD you can’t do without especially in 2D drawing, so let learn the LINE command, and gradually we learn how to draw.

-A line is said to be universal as you will use line for construction, you will use lines to find your right spot, and you will use lines in so many different ways.
+A line is said to be universal as you will use the line for construction, you will use lines to find your right spot, and you will use lines in so many different ways.
 A line is defined as all the points between two specific points.
 It is also one of the easiest to draw in AutoCAD, with just two clicks of the mouse, specifying two different points you have drawn a line.
 Even though a line is very simplistic, there are many ways to drawing a line.

 To start the LINE command you can go to one of several different places, you can use one of several different methods.
-One of which is
+One of which is the one below.

 Drawing Lines in AutoCAD